grafana/business-input/docs/sources/panels/business-media.md

 You can use the Static data source to store any supported base64-encoded media files on your Grafana dashboard.

 {{< admonition type="note" >}}
-The Static Data Source is an excellent solution for not huge sizes.
-If you get a `413 Request Entity Too Long` error, the Grafana limit is reached.
+The Static data source works well for files that are not too large.
+If you receive a `413 Request Entity Too Large` error, you have reached the Grafana limit.

-In this case, consider using a database/storage data source.
+In this case, consider using a database or storage data source.
 [PostgreSQL is a good choice](/blog/grafana-postgresql-20230123/).
 {{< /admonition >}}

 ## Fields

-String field `img` to store a base64 encoded media file with or without definition `data:image/IMAGE-FORMAT;base64,ENCODED-CONTENT`.
+Use the String field `img` to store a base64-encoded media file.
+You can include the definition `data:image/IMAGE-FORMAT;base64,ENCODED-CONTENT` or omit it.